drunkripper/CCTurtleMiningProgram/README.md

 # CCTurtleMiningProgram
 How to use:
-Run the Following Command: https://raw.githubusercontent.com/drunkripper/CCTurtleMiningProgram/main/setupSlave.lua to setup the miners.
+Run the Following Command: "wget run https://raw.githubusercontent.com/drunkripper/CCTurtleMiningProgram/main/setupSlave.lua" to setup the miners.

 #Coming Soon: Setting up Controller and video